- National Geographic Explorer

 Easter Island: Follow your Antarctica expedition with a visit to one of the most mysterious places on earth—Easter Island.
 Home to the silent sentinels of a long lost culture, this tiny island is located 2,300 miles west of Chiles in the Pacific Ocean and almost 1,200 miles ffrom its nearest island neighbor.
 Learn about the ancient Rapa Nui culture that grew up in isolation.
 Where did these people come from and why did they carve more than 500 giant moai (stone statues)?
 Learn from key archaeologists.
 From $3,350 per person.
 (4 Days)

 Optional Pre-Trip Extension:

 Buenos Aires: Before embarking on your expedition, take time to explore one of the world's most intriguing cities.
 See its famous architecture, explore the most interesting neighborhoods, visit top museums, and take in a tango performance.
 From $1,560 per person.
 (2 Days)

 Cabin accommodations aboard ship; one hotel night in Buenos Aires; all meals and non-alcoholic beverages aboard the ship; some meals ashore; all shore excursions and sightseeing; transfers to and from group flights; tips (except to ship's crew), taxes and service charges; services of a ship physician and expedition staff; use of kayaks.

-International air transportation; round-trip charter flights between Buenos Aires/Ushuaia (approx. $790 per person); extensions; passport and visa expenses; baggage/accident/cancellation insurance; immigration fees; items of a personal nature such as alcoholic beverages, email and laundry; gratuities to ship's crew at your discretion; optional extensions; fuel surcharge may apply.
+International air transportation; round-trip charter flights between Buenos Aires/Ushuaia (approx. $850 per person, subject to change); extensions; passport and visa expenses; baggage/accident/cancellation insurance; immigration fees; items of a personal nature such as alcoholic beverages, email and laundry; gratuities to ship's crew at your discretion; optional extensions; fuel surcharge may apply.